dd-hebert/uv_pro/README.md

 Examples
 --------
-Import the data from ``myfile.KD``, set the outlier detection to 0.2, trim the data to keep only spectra from 50 seconds to 250 seconds, and show 10 slices:
+Import the data from ``myfile.KD``, set the outlier detection to 0.2, trim the data to keep the 50th spectrum to the 250th spectrum, and show 10 slices:
 ```
 uvp -p C:\\Desktop\\myfile.KD -t 50 250 -ot 0.2 -sl 10
 ```

 Import the data from the .csv files in ``mydatafolder``, trim the data to keep only spectra from 20 seconds to 2000 seconds, set the cycle time to 5 seconds, set the outlier detection to 0.2, and show 15 slices:
 ```
-uvp -p C:\\Desktop\\mydatafolder -t 20 2000 -ct 5 -ot 0.2 -sl 15
+uvp -p C:\\Desktop\\mydatafolder -t 20 2000 -sec -ct 5 -ot 0.2 -sl 15
 ```

 Uninstall